-- Article 2 (1) The term "consumer" as used in this Act means an individual (excluding one who becomes a party to a contract as a business or for business purposes). - (2) The term "trader" as used in this Act (excluding Article 43, paragraph (2), item (ii)) means a corporation or association, or an individual who becomes a party to a contract as a business or for business purposes. - (3) The term "consumer contract" as used in this Act means a contract entered into between a consumer and a trader. - (4) The term "qualified consumer organization" as used in this Act means a corporation certified by the Prime Minister pursuant to Article 13 as a consumer organization (meaning a consumer organization as referred to in Article 8 of the Basic Consumer Act (Act No. 78 of 1968); the same applies hereinafter), which has the qualifications necessary to exercise the right to demand an injunction as governed by this Act in the interest of a large, non-exclusive group of consumers.
+- Article 2 (1) The term "consumer" as used in this Act means an individual (excluding one who is functioning as a business entity in a contract). - (2) The term "business operator" as used in this Act (excluding Article 43, paragraph (2), item (ii)) means a corporation or association, or an individual who becomes a party to a contract as a business or for business purposes. - (3) The term "consumer contract" as used in this Act means a contract entered into by and between a consumer and a business operator. - (4) The term "qualified consumer organization" as used in this Act means a corporation certified by the prime minister pursuant to Article 13 as a consumer organization (meaning a consumer organization as referenced in Article 8 of the Basic Consumer Act (Act No. 78 of 1968); the same applies hereinafter), which has the qualifications necessary to exercise the right to demand cease and desist or seeking injunctive relief as governed by this Act in the interest of a large, non-exclusive group of consumers.

-(Efforts of Traders and Consumers)
+(Efforts of Business Operators and Consumers)

-Article 3 (1) Traders must endeavor to take the following measures.
+Article 3 (1) Business operators must try to take the following measures:

-- (i) When drafting the clauses of consumer contracts, traders are to give consideration so that consumers' rights and obligations and other content in their contracts are clear and plain for the consumers, and that leaves no doubt about their interpretation; - (ii) When soliciting consumers to enter into a consumer contract, in order to deepen the consumer's understanding of the contract, traders provide necessary information regarding consumer rights and obligations while also comprehensively taking account what the trader knows regarding the age, physical and mental conditions, knowledge and experience of each individual consumer in accordance with the nature of the goods, rights, services and any other things for the purpose of the consumer contract. - (iii) When soliciting consumers to enter into a consumer contract that is subject to an agreement on standard transaction as set forth in Article 548, paragraph (1) of the Civil Code (Act No. 89 of 1896), excluding cases in which measures are taken to ensure that the content of the standard terms of contract set forth in the same paragraph is readily accessible to the consumer, traders provide information necessary for the consumer to make a demand as set forth in Article 548-3, paragraph (1) of the same Act.
+- (i) when drafting the clauses of consumer contracts, business operators are to give consideration so that consumers' rights and obligations and other provisions in their contracts are plain and clear for the consumers, leaving no doubt in their interpretation; - (ii) when soliciting consumers to enter into a consumer contract, in order to deepen the consumer's understanding of the contract, business operators provide necessary information regarding consumer rights and obligations while also comprehensively taking into account what the business operator knows regarding the age, physical and mental conditions, knowledge and experience of each individual consumer in accordance with the nature of the goods, rights, services and any other things for the purpose of the consumer contract; - (iii) when soliciting consumers to enter into a consumer contract that is subject to an agreement on standard transaction as set forth in Article 548, paragraph (1) of the Civil Code (Act No. 89 of 1896), excluding cases in which measures are taken to ensure that the substance of the standard terms of contract set forth in the same paragraph is readily understandable by the consumer, business operators are to provide information necessary for the consumer to make a demand as set forth in Article 548-3, paragraph (1) of the same Act; and - (iv) in response to a consumer's request, business operators are to provide

-- (iv) in response to a consumer's request, traders provide necessary information related to exercising the right to cancel held by the consumer specified in the consumer contract. - (2) When entering into a consumer contract, a consumer is to endeavor to make use of the information provided by the trader and to understand the consumer rights and obligations and other contents of the contract.
+- necessary information related to exercising the right to cancel held by the consumer specified in the consumer contract. - (2) When entering into a consumer contract, a consumer is to try to make use of the information provided by the business operator and to understand the consumer rights and obligations and other provisions of the contract.

-Chapter II Consumer Contracts

-Section 1 Rescinding the Manifestation of an Intention to Be Bound by the Offer of a Consumer Contract or by the Acceptance of Such an Offer
+Chapter II Consumer Contracts Section 1 Rescinding an Offer or Acceptance of an Offer of a Consumer Contract

-(Rescinding the Manifestation of an Intention to Be Bound by the Offer of a Consumer Contract or by the Acceptance of Such an Offer)
+(Rescinding an Offer or Acceptance of an Offer in a Consumer Contract)